Corsica's Fourth of July festivities enjoy long history

 “We’ve tried to expand the kid’s games so they have more fun in the afternoons,” noted Thompson.

 The CVFD kitchen is open every day of the event.
 Snow cones and ice cream are also on offer daily.
-Barbecue pulled pork sandwiches will be available Saturday and Tuesday.
+BBQ pulled pork sandwiches will be available Saturday and Tuesday.

 All Sounds DJ provides entertainment from 5 to 9 p.m.
 Saturday evening.